GLOBAL ECONOMY WEEKAHEAD-China, US withstand Europe's turmoil

 Absent the wild card of a bank failure in Europe that unleashes fresh financial contagion, it points to a world economy on divergent paths: Slow growth in the United States, steady growth in Asia and Europe sinking.
 (Additional reporting by Emily Kaiser in Singapore; Editing by Dan Grebler)

-* ProPetro Holding Corp files for IPO of up to $345 million - SEC filing
+* Xcel Brands Inc files for mixed shelf offering of up to $75 million - SEC filing Source text for Eikon: (http://bit.ly/2ltc2VK) Further company coverage: